 Awards & Recognition

 Recognition is meaningful when it affirms the people and places at the center of the work.
-The awards listed here reflect a practice of careful research, collaboration across languages, and technical choices that protect tone, texture, and truth from capture to final print.
+The awards listed here reflect a practice of careful research, intention, collaboration across cultural differences, and technical choices that express truth and creative authenticity.

 • International Photography Awards (2020) — Honorable Mention — Deeper Perspective (Haiti)